vercel/commerce/README.md

 ### How to create a new provider

+🔔 New providers are on hold [until we have a new API for commerce](https://github.com/vercel/commerce/pull/252) 🔔

 Follow our docs for [Adding a new Commerce Provider](framework/commerce/new-provider.md).

 If you succeeded building a provider, submit a PR with a valid demo and we'll review it asap.